 This breed is very dedicated to its family.
 Some dogs can be shy in front of strangers and some may bark too much.
 As the energetic and sprightly Toy Poodle is among the brightest of breeds, it is a pleasure to train — eager to please, responsive, alert, sensitive, playful, and lively.

 History and Background

 Even though this breed is associated with France, the early ancestors of the Toy Poodle were likely to be the Central Asian curly-coated dogs.
 These ancestors helped in herding and followed their masters to various routes taking them to different parts of Europe.
 Many rough-coated water dogs are also said to be the ancestors of the Poodle.
-Poodle is derived from pudel, a German word meaning “to splash,” or puddle, indicating the breed’s water abilities.
+The poodle is derived from pudel, a German word meaning “to splash,” or puddle, indicating the breed’s water abilities.
 It was also known as chien canard in France, reflecting its duck-hunting abilities.

 The Poodle served as a guard dog, military dog, wagon puller, guide dog, and a circus performer.
 For swimming, its coat was sheared but was left a little long on the chest to keep it warm.
 The Poodle later became a stylish companion for trendy ladies.
-The French aristocracy also favored it and finally it became France’s national dog.
+The French aristocracy also favored it and finally, it became France’s national dog.
 The dog’s characteristic clip was highlighted and smaller varieties of the breed were successfully made.

 In the late 19th century, Toy Poodles became show dogs.
 Some of these early show dogs had corded coats, meaning the coat was allowed to entangle in thin, long tresses.
-This trend lost popularity, as it was difficult to maintain, and the bouffant styles took its place.
+This trend lost popularity, as it was difficult to maintain, and the bouffant styles took their place.
 Even though the popularity of Toy Poodles in the United States diminished in the late 1920s, it has since made a successful comeback and is once again quite popular.

 Other Quick Facts